ta-le/text_linearity_VNM/README.md

 The main goal of this project is to prove if this heuristic still holds in the Vietnamese language, both empirically and theoretically.

-**Remark**: In this project, we did not seek to prove the text-book definition of linear-separability, as there is no such pattern in the real-world.
-What we tried to prove is:

-_"There exists a good-enough hyperplane to serve as a classifier for our text-data."_
+**Remark**: In this project, we did not seek to prove the text-book definition of linear-separability, since such pattern is too perfect to be found in the real-world.
+What we tried to prove is: _"There exists a good-enough hyperplane to serve as a classifier for our text-data."_

 ## Overview of the Project